DrPaulBrewer/docker-stacks/README.md

 # This is my personal, experimental fork of jupyter/docker-stacks

-The official site is at https://github.com/jupyter/docker-stacks
+If you are looking for jupyter's official github site it is at https://github.com/jupyter/docker-stacks

 What's here: